seanhatton/repronim.org/content/resources/getting-started/_index.md

 * Advanced data and software management: Datalad containers/run \+, YODA principles
 * More use cases are available through our ReproGuide

-## John the computational neuroscientist and teacher
+## John

 <img src="/images/john.jpg" alt="John" style="width: 250px; height: auto;">

+Hi, I’m John.
+I'm a university-based computational neuroscientist and teacher.
+I would like to see what resources are available for my teaching about rigor and reproducibility.

-John is a university-based computational neuroscientist and teacher both a research lab and teaching responsibilities.
-He would like his lab members to understand and utilize principles of re-executable annotated workflows, and is wondering whether whether the Fellowship program might be appropriate for someone in his lab (perhaps a way to train others in the lab thereafter).
-As a teacher, he is interested in broadly educating his students on reproducibility, including exposure to key concepts, tools and educational materials.
+I have both lab and teaching responsibilities.
+I'd like my lab members to understand and utilize principles of re-executable annotated workflows.
+I also wonder whether whether the ReproNim fellowship program might be appropriate for someone in my lab (perhaps as a way to train others in the lab thereafter).
+As a teacher, I'm interested in broadly educating my students on reproducibility, including exposure to key concepts, tools, and educational materials.

-**John** is interested in whether ReproNim provides up to date teaching materials that he might use in his own teaching, and also interested in resources that might help his students and/or lab.
+I'm interested in whether ReproNim provides up-to-date teaching materials that I can use in my own teaching.
+I'm also interested in resources that might help my students and/or lab.

 **How can ReproNim Help?**